Unique Spring Break Ideas for Families in California with Photos

 Spring break is a great opportunity to disconnect from technology and your same old patterns – and to reconnect with each other.

-A quick note before we head down the list for 2021.
 The top-rated amusement park for teens, according to family vacation critic is Six Flags Magic Mountain in Valencia, CA. And while it might not be the right time yet for you to go, the best deals for Six Flags usually come around the end of August when their season passes are most steeply discounted during their flash sale.

 The good news is that if you want to go NOW, Six Flags is open!